palahsu/on-off/README.md

 # on-off
-On or Off & Yes or No & Start or Stop Choosing Fun Game Py.
+On or Off & Yes or No & Start or Stop Choosing.

 if else elif while fun!